cvvergara/gmt-OSGeoLive/doc/rst/source/sphdistance.rst

 .. only:: not man

-    sphdistance - Create Voronoi distance, node, or nearest-neighbor grid on a sphere
+    sphdistance - Create Voronoi distance, node, or natural nearest-neighbor grid on a sphere

 Synopsis
 --------